borisrepl/boris/README.md

 it doesn't matter, Boris will report the error and stand to attention for further input.

-Everything you enter into Boris is evaluated and the result `var_dump()`'d for inspection.
+Everything you enter into Boris is evaluated and the result inspected so you can understand what is happening.
 State is maintained between inputs, allowing you to gradually build up a solution to a problem.

 ## Why?